conal/Collaboration/learning-agda.md

     I consider the fundamental equivalence of computation and constructive logic to be the most powerful and beautiful insight in computer science.
     Agda is the prettiest and smoothest language I know of that embodies this insight.
 *   Part one of [Programming Language Foundations in Agda](https://plfa.github.io/).
-    (Parts two and three are rooted in operational rather denotational thinking.)
+    (Parts two and three are rooted in operational rather than denotational thinking.)
 *   [The Agda Wiki](https://wiki.portal.chalmers.se/agda/pmwiki.php) has many papers and tutorials.
 *   The Agda Zulip community is very helpful!
     See the [Agda community page](https://wiki.portal.chalmers.se/agda/Main/Community).